becomevocal/slate/source/index.md

 # Brands

+Hi there.
 Brand facets for identifying and categorizing products according to their manufacturer or company metonym.

 |||
 |---|---|